Zgragselus/HoughJS/README.md

 ### Output

-Output is array of lines (normalized)
+Output is array of lines (normalized).